Reducing and managing accidents

 Help with using the toilet at home

-The following ideas may help someone to find, recognise and use the toilet more easily.
+The following ideas may help someone to find, recognise and use the toilet more easily:

 - Help the person to identify where the toilet is.
 A sign on the door, including both words and a picture, may help.
-It needs to be clearly visible, so place it within the person’s line of vision and make sure the sign is bright so it’s easy to see.
+It needs to be clearly visible, so place it within the person’s line of sight and make sure the sign is bright so it’s easy to see.
 You can also help the person to know when the toilet is vacant by leaving the toilet door open when it’s not in use.

-- Choose clothing with fastenings that will be easier for the person to undo when using the toilet.
+- Choose clothing that will be easier for the person to undo when using the toilet.
 Trousers with an elasticated waist are often easier than zips.
 Some people find ‘adaptive clothing’ with Velcro fastenings easier to use than zips or buttons.

 - If getting to the toilet becomes too difficult because of mobility problems, an aid such as a commode may be useful.
 This will require the person to recognise the commode, know how to use it and be willing to use it.

 Daily living aids

-The Alzheimer's Society shop has a range of products that can help with bathroom and toilet problems.
+The Alzheimer's Society online shop has a range of products that can help with bathroom and toilet problems.

 Help when out and about